 - Overall life satisfaction

-These three parameters complement one another in important ways and show overall satisfaction of the individual from life the way they have experienced it.
+These three parameters complement one another in important ways and show overall satisfaction of the individual from living the way they have experienced it.
 In one way the inclusion of the satisfaction takes care of multiple factors that may exist in one society that either creates advantage or disadvantage for one individual.

 Stoet and Geary say, that a smaller number of subindices to measure inequality actually helps BIGI remain unaffected by complex assumptions and bias created due to those assumptions.
-This is because low participation in politics by women may simply mean they are not interested in a political career and hence can’t be leveled as a bias in the first place.
+This is because low participation in politics by women may simply mean they are not interested in a political career and hence can’t be levelled as a bias in the first place.